pivotal-cf/docs-pks/backup-and-restore-vcenter.hbs.md

 ## vCenter Cluster Configuration

-To support highly available clusters, configure the vCenter clusters for TKGI with HA and DRS enabled.
+To support highly available clusters, configure the vCenter clusters for {{ vars.product_short }} with HA and DRS enabled.
 For more information, see [vSphere Availability](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere-supervisor/7-0/vsphere-availability.html) in the VMware vSphere documentation.

 ## vCenter Server Back Up and Recover